liweitianux/chandra-acis-analysis/README.md

 ------------
 Dependencies:
 + GSL
++ X11 libraries
 + a working HEASoft installation (for ``libpgplot.a`` and ``libcpgplot.a``)

 1. ``mass_profile``
 ```
 $ cd mass_profile
-$ make clean
+$ make cleanall
-$ heainit   # initilize heasoft, to link libpgplot.a and libcpgplot.a
+$ heainit   # initilize HEASoft, in order to find libpgplot.a and libcpgplot.a
-$ ./init.sh
-$ make
+$ make OPENMP=yes
 ```

 2. ``cosmo_calc``